sarahzeller/overleaf-git-workflow/README.md

 It makes sense to separate your latex files from your `R` code and your images.
 So, you could have a folder called `R`, one called `images` and one called `latex`.
 Then, you can reference the images in your `latex` folder by using the path `images/`.

+## Master and main

+In overleaf, the default branch is `master`.
+In your local repository, it's most likely `main`.
+If this is the case, use this code:

+`git push overleaf main:master`